-Response Rationale MSDE Response Oppose Maryland continues to be obsessed with DEI.
+Response Rationale MSDE Response Maryland students and teachers deserve better than this.
+Oppose Maryland continues to be obsessed with DEI.
 This is a marxist based philosophy that is damaging our society and school system.
 Most of the country is against this stuff and I think it is time for Maryland to step back and focus on educating our kids in a very very competitive world.
 Get the opinion of parents more broadly before focusing on these DEI concepts.
 Many many people are against it.
 The SFVC included stakeholders from across the state of Maryland, including parents.
 In addition, the SFVC heard from multiple groups with different perspectives and did not adhere to a single ideology while crafting revisions.
 Support Thank you for keeping diversity alive